November 13, 2025

 Key Features

-- Engine options from 200 to 350 horsepower
+- Engine options from 200 to 350 horsepower for maximum pulling power

-- Multiple cab and chassis configurations
+- Multiple cab and chassis configurations to fit any industry need

-- GVWR up to 33,000 lbs for heavier-duty needs
+- GVWR up to 33,000 lbs for heavier-duty and industrial-scale needs

-- Advanced driver-assist and safety technology
+- Advanced driver-assist and cutting-edge safety technology

 Typical Uses